pyrotank41/maze_solving-_stack/README.md

 # maze_solving-_stack
-Simple algorithem fo to solve the maze using BFS in non recursive stack way.
+Simple algorithm in C to solve the maze using BFS in non recursive stack way.